In this section you will learn about academic publications. What is academic communication? What makes a publication ‘academic’?

 The publishing process for these publications often involves ‘peer review’, a process in which other academics in the same field assess the information to check that it meets the requirements for an academic publication.
 (See the chapter on peer review.)

-We will then look at the types of academic literature, which can be divided into primary and secondary sources (see the relevant chapter), and at how academic literature is fundamentally different from popularized literature and professional/trade literature.
-You can find information on this in the chapter ‘Academic Literature’.
+We will then look at the types of academic literature and at how academic literature is fundamentally different from popularized literature and professional/trade literature.
+You can find information on this in the chapter ‘Academic information’.